Kitware/CDash/docs/docker.md

 ### Why so many YAML files?
 You may have noticed that CDash's `docker compose` configuration is [split across multiple files](https://docs.docker.com/compose/extends/).
 The allows us to support various workflows (production vs. development, local vs MinIO storaage, etc) while minimizing code duplication.

-For example, to use MinIO instead of local storage, pass `-f docker/docker-compose.minioyml` to the `docker compose` commands mentioned in this document.
+For example, to use MinIO instead of local storage, pass `-f docker/docker-compose.minio.yml` to the `docker compose` commands mentioned in this document.

-### Changing the default configuration
-To change the default database password, modify `DB_PASSWORD` in `docker/docker-compose.postgres.yml`.

-Once you're happy with your changes, re-run `docker compose up` (with the appropriate`-f` flags) to build and run services for CDash and its database.

 ### Building from source
 If you would prefer to build your own Docker images for CDash, pass the `--build` option to your `docker compose up` command.